lxma/AILaTeXImport/README.md

    special characters won't work out of the box.
 If you stick to ASCII Symbols you are on the safe side.

- - You must to tell Illustrator NOT to use "typographers quotes".
+ - You must to tell Illustrator _not_ to use "typographers quotes".
 Otherwise TeX will choke on quote characters (").

 To perform the combined export, run the script.
 Choose File->Scripts->Other Script and select the file "Illustrator LaTeX Export.jsx" from the js directory of the repository.